International shipping: a missed opportunity to reduce emissions

 Despite concerted efforts from Pacific Island countries, the International Maritime Organization (IMO) negotiations that concluded on 7 July fell far short of the ambition needed to rapidly decarbonise the international shipping industry.

-The talks ended with agreement to reach net zero emissions “close to 2050” with indicative checkpoint targets of “at least 20%, striving for 30%, by 2030” and “at least 70%, striving for 80%, by 2040”.
+The talks ended with an agreement to reach net zero emissions “close to 2050” with indicative checkpoint targets of “at least 20 per cent, striving for 30 per cent, by 2030” and “at least 70 per cent, striving for 80 per cent, by 2040”.
 These targets are not legally binding and do not align with the temperature goals of the Paris Agreement.

 To a certain extent, these weak targets are unsurprising, given the IMO was only able to reach an initial agreement on emissions reductions for the international shipping sector in 2018, several years after the Paris Agreement.
 Even then, this initial IMO agreement was less ambitious than the Paris Agreement, and sought only to "cut annual greenhouse gas emissions from international shipping by at least half by 2050”.

-International shipping comprises approximately 3% of global emissions, largely from the combustion of heavy fuel oil, known as bunker fuel.
-More than 80% of the world’s trade goods are moved by sea, and emissions from the sector are projected to increase over coming decades.
-Decarbonising the shipping industry is more complex than some other emissions sectors, because the technologies needed are at an earlier stage of the innovation cycle.
+International shipping comprises approximately 3 per cent of global emissions, largely from the combustion of heavy fuel oil, known as bunker fuel.
+More than 80 per cent of the world’s trade goods are moved by sea, and emissions from the sector are projected to increase over the coming decades.
+Decarbonising the shipping industry is more complex than some other emissions sectors because the technologies needed are at an earlier stage of the innovation cycle.
 Nevertheless, progress is being made.

-China, which has a significant state-owned shipping industry and is the eighth largest shipping nation globally, issued a diplomatic note to developing countries which stated that “an overly ambitious emission reduction target will seriously impede the sustainable development of international shipping, significantly increase the cost of the supply chain and will adversely impede the recovery of the global economy”.
+China, which has a significant state-owned shipping industry and is the eighth-largest shipping nation globally, issued a diplomatic note to developing countries that stated that “an overly ambitious emission reduction target will seriously impede the sustainable development of international shipping, significantly increase the cost of the supply chain and will adversely impede the recovery of the global economy”.

 So, what does the outcome of the IMO meeting tell us about future global climate change ambition?
 There are four main takeaways.